 Another treatment option in more advanced cases is to surgically remove adult worms from the heart, but this treatment is very risky.
 Usually, it doesn’t have a high survival rate for dogs already suffering from caval syndrome.

 Your vet will be able to instruct on the safest and most effective course of treatment, depending on your dog’s stage of infection.

 Preventing Heartworm Infections in Dogs

 Heartworm medications from your vet, like Revolution, are recommended in areas with high mosquito activity.
 Coastal areas and areas surrounding the great lakes have some of the highest mosquito populations each season, so heartworm prevention is necessary.

 Land-locked provinces, like the prairies, have fewer mosquitos, but that doesn’t mean the risk is gone.
-While heartworm medications are commonly used in these places, proper pest prevention is still highly recommended to reduce your dog’s risk of infection further.
+While heartworm medications are commonly used in these places, proper pest prevention is still highly recommended to further reduce your dog’s risk of infection.

-Talk to your vet about what the most effective preventative measures are in your area.
+Talk to your vet about the most effective preventative measures in your area.

-Ok, enough about worms, let’s get back to those annoying pests, mosquitos.
-Most of the time, mosquito bites are just a mild annoyance, but proper treatment of the bite can reduce irritation, discomfort and possibly prevent infections caused by your dog’s scratching and licking.
+Mosquito bites are usually just a mild annoyance, but proper treatment of the bite can reduce irritation and discomfort and possibly prevent infections caused by your dog’s scratching and licking.

 Standard wound and infection treatments are suitable for normal bug bite reactions.
-Over-the-counter treatments like Neosporin are safe to use on dogs and can quickly disinfect the area to prevent infection and speed healing.
+Over-the-counter treatments, like Neosporin, is safe to use on dogs and can quickly disinfect the area to prevent infection and speed healing.